Statistical Analysis of Data Repeatability Measures: Discriminability as a Repeatability Measure

 \section{Discriminability as a Repeatability Measure}

-In this section, we will formally define the concept of discriminability under a flexible model of repeated measurements.
-We will then prove that discriminability is indeed a repeatability measure, as it is deterministically related to ICC when the Gaussian ANOVA assumptions are met.
-Notably, an optimal accuracy property of discriminability in the Bayes error rate is applicable for multivariate measurements, whereas this property has only been shown under univariate measurements for ICC.
-We will also investigate the relation between discriminability and the other aforementioned measures with the goal of increasing interpretability across studies when using different repeatability measures.
+In this section, we formally define the concept of discriminability under multivariate repeated measurements.
+We will prove that discriminability is a repeatability measure by being deterministically related to ICC when the classical parametric assumptions are met.
+Notably, an optimal accuracy property of discriminability in the Bayes error rate is applicable for multivariate measurements without requiring strong parametric assumptions.
+We will also investigate the relation between discriminability and the other measures with the goal of increasing interpretability across studies when using different repeatability measures.